bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `ENTER`   | ![](images/date/duration-minute-raw-2.png)    | ![](images/date/duration-minute-str-2.png) |
 | `4:S`     | ![](images/date/duration-second-raw-1.png)    | ![](images/date/duration-second-str-1.png) |
 | `ENTER`   | ![](images/date/duration-second-raw-2.png)    | ![](images/date/duration-second-str-2.png) |

+**Note**: Only a single colon-modifier can be entered on a single line.
+Multiple colon-modifiers separated by spaces (e.g. `2:H 4:M`) are not supported.
+This feature may be implemented in the future.
+As a workaround, one can enter colon modifiers separately, then add them together using the `+` button, e.g. `2:H ENTER 4:M +`.

 #### Duration Validation